Urdaneta, Pangasinan

-As of January 1, 2025, it is the only 1st class city in Pangasinan.

 History

 Urdaneta was founded on January 8, 1858, by Pangasinenses and Ilocanos who sought greater ties and unity.
 The city was named after Father Andrés de Urdaneta, aide to Miguel Lopez De Legazpi, soldier, navigator, cosmographer, and evangelist.
 Father Urdaneta played a significant role in the colonization of the Philippines as he helped establish the first Spanish settlement on the island of Cebu in 1565.
 He also helped establish the first trade route between Mexico and the Philippines, which was used for over two centuries.

 By naming the city after Father Urdaneta, the people of Urdaneta City pay tribute to his legacy and contributions to the country.
 His name has become synonymous with exploration, adventure, and faith - qualities that are celebrated in Urdaneta City.
 Today, the city continues to honor Father Urdaneta through various events, monuments, and institutions, which serve as reminders of his enduring legacy.

 Cityhood

 In 1998, the Philippine Congress passed Republic Act No. 8480, which converted the Municipality of Urdaneta into a component city of the Province of Pangasinan.
 The bill was sponsored by Rep. Amadeo R. Perez Jr., a congressman representing the 5th district of the province.

 The passage of the bill was followed by a plebiscite, which was held on March 21, 1998.
 The people of Urdaneta overwhelmingly ratified the legislative act, with 26,222 in favor and only 142 against.
 As a result, Urdaneta was officially proclaimed as a city.